announcement

 MBD5

-MBD5 -associated neurodevelopmental disorder is a group of conditions that happen when there are changes to the MBD5 gene.
+MBD5-related syndrome happens when there are changes in the MBD5 gene.
 These changes can keep the gene from working as it should.
-The disorder is also known as MAND.

 Key Role